Support bipartisan legislation to protect the Mueller investigation

 In 2016, Donald Trump won the 18th district of Pennsylvania by 20 points.
 Last Tuesday night, in an impressive upset, that district turned blue.

-It was grassroots organizers – including 9,000 MoveOn members who knocked on an estimated 7,000 doors – who worked tirelessly to show the country that Democrats can win in 2018, even in deeply conservative districts like PA18.
+It was grassroots organizers – including 9,000 MoveOn members on the ground – who worked tirelessly to show the country that Democrats can win in 2018, even in deeply conservative districts like PA18.

 MoveOn members were mobilized in this election since the beginning, and we used new volunteer get-out-the-vote programs and organizers trained through MoveOn’s Resistance Summer to turn out voters.
 The result was a truly grassroots, community-driven campaign.
 In our post-election survey, many members in the district attributed the “grassroots activism”, “grassroots campaign”, and the power of volunteers as a key to Lamb’s victory.